sunny0826/kubecm/README.md

-  delete      Delete the specified context from the kubeconfig get         Displays one or many contexts from the kubeconfig file. help        Help about any command use         Sets the current-context in a kubeconfig file version     Prints the kubecm version
+  delete      Delete the specified context from the kubeconfig get         Displays one or many contexts from the kubeconfig file. help        Help about any command merge       Merge the kubeconfig files in the specified directory. use         Sets the current-context in a kubeconfig file version     Prints the kubecm version

 Flags:
   -h, --help   help for kubecm